niladam/fork-of-tedmasterweb-wp-backup-and-restore/README.md

 These are the steps we follow to update a site:

-1. Log on to the server via SSH
+1. Log on to the server via SSH.
 2. Navigate to the directory just above your DOCUMENT_ROOT.
 On a shared server you probably won't have do to anything as the default is to land in your home directory, which usually has public_html as a subdirectory.
 3. Run ssbackup.sh.
 The script will create a complete backup of your database and site files.
 4. Log in to the WordPress Admin and run the updaters.